The Development Cycle

 Where We Began

 My work as a developer started with My Very Own Lith, an experiment in jumping from pure writing to a very text-heavy but very personal simulation of my oldest, most developed character.
 I learned a lot over the game's development from 2012 to 2020, when I finally published v1.0.
-Now that the game is complete, I have dozens of ideas for games I'd love to make, and it'd drive me crazy to try and pick just one.
-So it's time to enter a phase of experimentation!
+The whole time I was working on that, I had so many other ideas for games I wished I could make!
+I took some time to hash out several quick prototypes for ideas I wanted to explore before I landed on the one that I found most exciting and that players and supporters voted the most interesting to pursue!

 Where We Are Now